 Prioritise, by this time you should have a comprehensive process map and main ideas where your high risks processes are.
 Create a plan and the schedule and coordinate it with the business management.
 Remember the word “self”, the idea is that business itself will do the risk assessments.
 It will encourage risk reporting and awareness.

 Step 3: Decide the method of conducting RCSA.

 There are several methods to conduct RCSA – survey/questionnaire, facilitated workshop with Risk management staff participation, workshop with only business unit participation.

 Some methods like surveys are mostly suit for the IT related processes and controls.
 In this way you can assess quickly the processes.
 The usefulness of this method can be diminished however unless properly communicated.
-Be aware that when applied not in the structural manner, the business units might perceive it as a formal exercise in ticking the boxes.
+Be aware that when not applied in the structural manner, the business units might perceive it as a formal exercise in ticking the boxes.

 Workshops are meant to brainstorm the process and define the risks and assess the controls.
 A good risk manager is able to motivate personnel and create an atmosphere of trust that will allow a free exchange of information and deliver a productive brainstorming session.
-After few initial sessions the business should be able to run the RCSA sessions by themselves without Risk managers.
-The sessions have to be well documented and Risk management should be able to run the reports to determine the quality of the information and coordinate further progress.
+After few initial sessions the business should be able to run the RCSA sessions by themselves without risk managers.
+The sessions have to be well documented and risk management should be able to run the reports to determine the quality of the information and coordinate further progress.

 The centralized RM tool is preferred, but if you don’t have one, use Sharepoint, Excel (only for starters).
 The business must have access to the system to provide constant input of the information.
-The overall quality of the control environment for each entity must be rated as satisfactory, needs improvement or unsatisfactory.
+The overall quality of the control environment for each entity must be rated as 'satisfactory', 'needs improvement' or 'unsatisfactory'.
 Risk management is ultimately responsible for the quality of information collected in the risk management tool

 The result of the session can be summarized per process/business line: